|Approved by||Senate, 30 March 2016|

 1. Responsibilities of Staff

-(a) Staff will provide, in writing, the following academic information about each taught paper to students no later than the first week of the semester:
+(a) Staff will provide, in writing, the following academic information about each taught paper to students:

-- a statement of assessment requirements in the form of a list of items and their percentage weightings;
+iii. a statement of assessment requirements in the form of a list of items and their percentage weightings

-- information on lectures, laboratories, tutorials and other scheduled teaching activities;
+v. information on lectures, laboratories, tutorials and other scheduled teaching activities

 Such information will be changed only in exceptional circumstances, in which case students shall be informed of the justification for the change and will be consulted unless this is clearly not practicable.
 Written notification of any change will be provided via email or Blackboard (or other University-approved learning management systems); if there is provision for some negotiation of assessment tasks, the procedures for this negotiation will be clearly stated.

-(b) Staff will provide relevant administrative information about each taught paper to students no later than the first week of the semester.
+(b) Staff will provide, preferably in writing, relevant administrative information about each taught paper to students.
 This shall normally include, as appropriate:

-- a list of teaching and administrative staff associated with the paper;
+i. a list of teaching and administrative staff associated with the paper

-- contact details for matters related to the paper;
+ii. contact details for matters related to the paper

-- information on computing resources and other technologies used in the paper, such as Blackboard and other learning management systems;
+iii. information on computing resources and other technologies used in the paper, such as Blackboard and other learning management systems

-- details of available resources to support learning in the paper;
+iv. details of available resources to support learning in the paper

-- highlight to students where paper requirements listed under clause 1(a) differ from previously published information;
+i. highlight to students where paper requirements listed under clause 1(a) differ from previously published information

-- highlight to students where administrative arrangements listed under clause 1(b) differ from previously published information, if such differences may have a significant impact on students; and
+ii. highlight to students where administrative arrangements listed under clause 1(b) differ from previously published information, if such differences may have a significant impact on students, and

-(d) Departments will provide students with information on the class representative system, including ensuring that the names and contact details of selected class representatives are readily accessible, for example through publication on webpages, Blackboard and/or departmental noticeboards.
+(e) Departments will provide students with information on the class representative system, including ensuring that the names and contact details of selected class representatives are readily accessible, for example through publication on webpages, Blackboard and/or departmental noticeboards.
+The Summer School Office will assist with this process for Summer School.

-(f) Arrangements shall be put in place to ensure that for each paper there are academic staff who are reasonably and regularly available during teaching weeks to respond to and/or discuss matters which students may raise (e.g. through staff office hours).
+(h) Arrangements shall be put in place to ensure that for each paper there are academic staff who are reasonably and regularly available to respond to and/or discuss matters which students may raise (e.g. through staff office hours).
 These arrangements will be clearly communicated to students in course outlines and/or via Blackboard (or other University-approved learning management systems).

-(g) Staff responsible for the supervision and/or the administration of graduate research students will make such students aware of the PhD Handbook or Masters’ Handbook (as appropriate to their study), including the responsibilities of supervisors and candidates contained therein, and of relevant University policies relating to graduate research.
+(i) Staff responsible for the supervision and/or the administration of graduate research students will make such students aware of the PhD Handbook or equivalent Research Master’s information (as appropriate to their study), including the responsibilities of supervisors and candidates contained therein, and of relevant University policies relating to graduate research.

 2. Responsibilities of Students